Download the PHP package laragear/preload without Composer

 Job configuration

-By default, the script is saved in your project root path, but you can change the filename and path to save it as long PHP has permissions to write on it.
+If you change the directory path, ensure PHP has permissions to write on it.
 Whatever you place it, never do it in a public/accessible directory, like public or storage/app/public.

 [!IMPORTANT]